CQCL/pytket-docs/manual/manual_backend.rst

 ..
 Advisable to generate as many circuits of interest as possible, storing how to interpret the results of each one, then send them off together
 ..
 After processing, interpret the results by querying the result handles

 To maximise the benefits of batch submission, it is advisable to generate as many of your :py:class:`~pytket.Circuit` s as possible at the same time to send them all off together.
 This is possible when, for example, generating every measurement circuit for an expectation value calculation, or sampling several parameter values from a local neighbourhood in a variational procedure.
-The method :py:meth:`Backend.process_circuits()` (plural) will then submit all the provided :py:class:`~pytket.Circuit` s simultaneously and return a :py:class:`ResultHandle` for each :py:class:`~pytket.Circuit` to allow each result to be extracted individually for interpretation.
+The method :py:class:`~pytket.backends.Backend.process_circuits()` (plural) will then submit all the provided :py:class:`~pytket.Circuit` s simultaneously and return a :py:class:`ResultHandle` for each :py:class:`~pytket.Circuit` to allow each result to be extracted individually for interpretation.
 Since there is no longer a single :py:class:`~pytket.Circuit` being handled from start to finish, it may be necessary to store additional data to record how to interpret them, like the set of :py:class:`Bit` s to extract for each :py:class:`~pytket.Circuit` or the coefficient to multiply the expectation value by.

 .. jupyter-input::